-C138 - Minimum Age Convention, 1973 (No. 138)

-C182 - Worst Forms of Child Labour Convention, 1999 (No. 182)

-R146 - Minimum Age Recommendation, 1973 (No. 146)

-R190 - Worst Forms of Child Labour Recommendation, 1999 (No. 190)
+- C138 Minimum Age Convention, 1973 (No. 138) - C182 Worst Forms of Child Labour Convention, 1999 (No. 182) - R146 Minimum Age Recommendation, 1973 (No. 146) - R190 Worst Forms of Child Labour Recommendation, 1999 (No. 190)

+Highlighted indicators below have been amended versus VIVE Facility Version 4.0

 Indicator Indicator Description Verifier FAC 3 5 1 Does the Company and any contractors who provide labour Y, N commit to meeting all applicable regulatory requirements with regard to Child Labour?

-FAC 3 5 2 Are there effective procedures to avoid admission to work for Y, N children younger than 15 years or the minimum age provided by the country's laws, whichever affords greater protection?
+Indicator Indicator Description Verifier FAC 3 5 2 Are there effective procedures to avoid admission to work for Y, N children younger than 15 years or the minimum age provided by the country's laws, whichever affords greater protection?
 FAC 3 5 3 Are there effective procedures to avoid involvement of persons Y, N below 18 years of age in any type of hazardous work?
 FAC 3 5 4 Are there effective procedures to avoid work undertaken by Y, N children that is either excessively heavy or requires them to work long hours?
 FAC 3 5 5 Are there effective procedures to avoid work undertaken by Y, N children that interferes with their education and social development?
-FAC 3 5 6 Are there effective procedures to confirm all contractors and Y, N sub-contractors are required to comply with all applicable ILO conventions with regard to Child Labour?
+FAC 3 5 6 Does the Company have a due diligence process which confirms Y, N that contractors providing labour meet applicable labour regulations with regard to Child Labour?